Infinite self energy?: Introduction

 \section{Introduction}

-The notion of an infinite electromagnetic self energy of point charges (presumably electrons) is accepted by many electromagnetic textbooks.
-See, for instance,\cite{jdj,dg,rf}.
+The notion of an infinite electromagnetic self energy of point charges (presumably electrons) is often assumed.
+See, for instance,\cite{dg,rf,jdj}.
 However, each of these sources acknowledge that they don't understand that result.
+For instance, Giffiths writes, ``The infinite energy of a point charge is a recurring source of embarrassment for electromagnetic theory".\footnote{\cite{dg}, page 96.}, and Feynman states,\footnote{\cite{rf}, 8-6.} ``We must conclude that the idea of locating the energy in the field is inconsistent with the assumption of the existence of point charges."
 In this paper, we show that electrons must be point particles with no electromagnetic self energy.